-Drawing upon the 7 big ideas, placemaking propositions have been developed that illustrate the Council's aspiration for the quality of placemaking through new development in Ilford.
+Drawing upon the seven big ideas, placemaking propositions have been developed that illustrate our aspiration for the quality of placemaking through new development in Ilford.
 These placemaking propositions are designed to realise the value of sites and resolve conflicts in delivering the best outcomes for the town centre but also acknowledge that this can only be achieved if parties work constructively together.